What is Regression in Psychology?

 Freud believed that regression was a significant and influential factor in the formation of neurosis.
 His daughter, Anna Freud, proposed that individuals perform at the developmental stage where their minds are stuck and fixated.
 The Freudian philosophy asserted that regressive behaviors could be explained by fixations culminating from frustration surrounding psychosexual developmental stages.
 Freud believed that individuals had only two ways to solve problems, either by resolving them as adults or by handling them through regression.

 Regression is more prevalent during childhood than adulthood and is commonly precipitated by trauma, stress, or disturbance.
-Despite less frequency, a regression can occur at any stage of adulthood and can revert as far back as the later stages of infancy.
+A regression can occur at any stage of adulthood and can revert as far back as the later stages of infancy, though it’s rare.
 Adults can regress in response to situations that prompt worry, fright, irritation, uncertainty, or negative emotion.
+Chronic regression may be associated with underlying mental health conditions, including personality disorders such as borderline personality disorder (BPD), which can impact emotional regulation and relationships.

 Admittedly, when problems arise, the perfect coping strategy is not immediately at our disposal.
 As adults, when life doesn’t turn out the way that we plan, we utilize whatever coping strategies are available to us and hope that they propel us through difficult moments.
 Mature coping mechanisms include journaling, talking it out, meditating, or exercising.
-For some adults, the stress is too much to handle and regressive tactics are employed.
+For some adults, the stress is too much to handle, and regressive tactics are employed.
+Managing regression is important for overall adjustment, as recognizing and addressing regressive behaviors can help individuals maintain healthier functioning.

 Sources: